joar7160-byte/Azure-Infrastructure-and-Access-Management/README.md

-# Azure-Infrastructure-and-Access-Management Lab
+# Azure Infrastructure and Access Management Lab

-## Scenario
+## Overview

 A school IT department needs a secure way to manage its cloud systems, control who has access, and keep track of costs.
-This project creates an Azure environment where IT staff can safely manage a school server, protect sensitive login information, and follow rules for how cloud resources are used.
-Budget monitoring is also added so the school can avoid unexpected cloud expenses.
+This project builds that environment in Azure: a school server that IT staff can manage under least-privilege access, sensitive credentials protected in a secure vault, resource tagging enforced through policy, and a monthly budget with spending alerts so the district doesn't get hit with unexpected cloud costs.

+**Scope:** 1 resource group, 1 virtual machine, 1 Entra security group, 1 Key Vault with 2 secrets, 1 policy initiative with 3 policies, 1 monthly budget with alert thresholds, all verified end to end.

 ## Skills & Tools